dmitrii-eremin/jfes/README.md

 } jfes_value_data_t;
 ```

-You can easily load json string into the value with this code:
+You can easily load a json string into the value by using the following code:
 ```
 jfes_config_t config;
 config.jfes_malloc = malloc;